City Index vs ThinkMarkets Comparison

 How do City Index and ThinkMarkets differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, City Index or ThinkMarkets?
+Which broker offers more tradeable asset classes, City Index or ThinkMarkets?

 Can I trade cryptocurrency with City Index or ThinkMarkets?